 The perfect steak should make you close your eyes and utter a long Mmmmmmmm sound as soon as you take that first bite.

-When grilling steaks on a charcoal grill, you should make a checklist beforehand.
-(Quick Tip: Keep a grill diary and keep notes of every cook.
+When grilling steaks on a charcoal grill, you should make a check list beforehand.
+(Quick Tip: Keep a grill diary and keep notes of every grill.
 This way you can look back and see what went wrong and what worked.)

 On this list would be things like:

 - What kind of steaks are you cooking?

 - Do you know the tools will you need?